 Galactic and Extragalactic Astronomy

-With modern facilities working at a large range of wavelengths (including telescopes at Apache Point Observatory , Subaru, and Atacama), and data gathered in large surveys combined with state-of-the-art advances in theory and modeling, we are starting to put together a comprehensive picture of the formation, evolution, and present-day characteristics of galaxies.
+With modern facilities working at a large range of wavelengths, and data gathered in large surveys combined with state-of-the-art advances in theory and modeling, we are developing a comprehensive picture of the formation, evolution, and present-day characteristics of galaxies.

-Computational hydrodynamic and magnetohydrodynamic simulations of disk galaxies with sub-parsec resolution (E. Ostriker) are used to study the interstellar medium and star formation, as well as the origins of spiral-arm substructure and non-circular gas motions in galaxies.
+Computational hydrodynamic, magnetohydrodynamic, and radiation hydrodynamic simulations together with analytic models are used to study star formation and the phases and structure interstellar medium in the Milky Way and other disk and dwarf galaxies (E. Ostriker).
+These models are used to understand galaxies’ internal structure and evolution, including the origin of spiral structure, turbulence and other non-circular gas motions, and galactic accretion flows and winds.
 Observed star formation rates depend on both the gas and stellar contents of galaxies, with orders of magnitude increase in the specific rate going from dwarfs to starbursts.
-Recent numerical and analytic work has focused on explaining how these dependencies come about, and the ways in which feedback from massive stars may enable star formation to self-regulate.
+Recent work has focused on explaining how these dependencies come about, and the ways in which feedback from massive stars enables star formation to self-regulate.

-There is a major computational effort in the department to model the formation and evolution of galaxies through large-scale simulations (Ostriker, Cen, Bode).
-Increasingly realistic numerical simulations are now beginning to be possible based on initial conditions taken from the standard cosmology and following galaxy formation with the inclusion of gas dynamics and radiation transfer.
-Initial successes have been reached in creating massive systems that resemble real elliptical galaxies, but the formation of spirals remains beyond our reach.
-There is also a strong interest in exploring questions of galaxy evolution and dynamics using analytic or semi-analytic techniques (Ostriker, Spergel, Gunn, Tremaine), with particular interest in the growth of black holes and in the angular momenta and sizes of disk galaxies.
+There is a major computational effort in the department to model the formation and evolution of galaxies through large-scale simulations (Cen, J. Ostriker).
+Increasingly realistic numerical simulations are based on initial conditions taken from the standard cosmology and following galaxy formation with the inclusion of gas dynamics and radiation transfer.
+There is also a strong interest in exploring questions of galaxy evolution and dynamics using analytic or semi-analytic techniques (J. Ostriker, Spergel, Gunn, Tremaine), with particular interest in the growth of black holes and in the angular momenta and sizes of disk galaxies.